Sunidhimathur/Sunidhimathur/README.md

 - 👨‍💻 All of my projects are available at [https://sunidhimathur.github.io/TCR-Innovation-Final-Project-Portfolio-website-/](https://sunidhimathur.github.io/TCR-Innovation-Final-Project-Portfolio-website-/)

-- 💬 Ask me about **HTML, CSS, JavaScript, jQuery, Python, Operating Systems, Computer Networks**
+- 💬 Ask me about **HTML, CSS, JavaScript, C++, Python, Operating Systems, Data structures and Algorithms, Computer Networks**

 - 📫 How to reach me **nidhiskr2014@gmail.com**